GovindSuresh/govindsuresh.github.io/_posts/2020-10-07-spark-basics-connecting-to-db.md

 ### Step 4: Write back to the database

-To write back to the database we will take advantage of the Spark JBDC writer using `.write.jbdc()`.
+To write back to the database we will take advantage of the Spark JDBC writer.
 In our example, we will create a new table in the Sakila database named 'film_counts'.

 ```python
 # Properties to connect to the database, the JDBC driver is part of our pom.xml